StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 (The `tar` command is useful, as it allows multiple files and the associated file hierarchy to be stored within a single archive file.
 You don’t need to understand this command at the moment.)

 ### b.
-Explore the `MAZE` folder.
+Go to the `Exercise_3` folder and then explore the `MAZE` folder.
 Use `cd` to move around the maze and `ls` to check what is in each room.
 Can you find the treasure?

 ### c.
 1. In the folder `Exercise_3` you will find a file entitled `poem.txt`.
 Write out the contents to the screen using the command `cat`.